About

 Lori Zech

 Lori is a founding Board Member who, among other things, puts together our amazing silent auctions and prize baskets and is a lead on our events.
-She has joint custody of Sophie, a beautiful rescue Pug girl and recently adopted another little cutie, Tootsie.
+She has joint custody of Sophie, a beautiful rescue Pug girl and adopted another little cutie, Sugar Bear, after she was rescued from China.
 She’s been in rescue for over 15 years as well.

 Shirl Ludwig